Jump to content

 8. Old school Singha, circa 1975, smelled much the same going out in the morning as it did the night before.

-15. We did discuss which single focus lens to use.
+17. We did discuss which single focus lens to use.
 The two options he proposed was one to match the left eye and one a bit stronger.
 I went with the stronger lens.
 I can now read with the right eye alone, although not as comfortably as with the left eye alone.
 Of course, I read with both eyes.
 I can also watch TV without corrective lenses.
 As to the reason I did not inquire about a multi-focus lens, Bangkok Hospital markets them hard.
 For that matter, so did a clinic I looked at back in the U.S. However, you do some research and it seems they can pose challenges.
-If he didn't propose t
+If he didn't propose the idea, I was thinking I might not want to start him down that path.
+Anyway, that was my reasoning.
+I'm not certain I could not pass an eye test for a driver's license without corrective lenses, but I would not want to drive that way.

-22. Under a Graveyard Sky by John Ringo.
+24. Under a Graveyard Sky by John Ringo.
 This is the first of a four book series.
 Ringo is one of my favorite science fiction authors, but his last series, which I would describe as engineering fiction, didn't do a lot for me.
 I had known about Under a Graveyard Sky for some time but had seen it described as involving the zombie apocalypse, a genre I won't read.
 Recently, I discovered it did not involve the undead but victims of a virus which left them incurably and violently insane and capable of spreading the virus to others by biting them.
-Ringo discloses early on that the virus
+Ringo discloses early on that the virus is human engineered.
+I'm 30 pages into the second book in the series, To Sail a Darkling Sea, and he has offered no clue as to who engineered the virus.
+He has one of the characters, in what I tend to think would be Ringo's own voice, express disdain for conspiracy theorists so I'll be interested to see if he provides an answer as to the origin of the virus.
+Ringo really, really likes guns and writes rather good action, but also has, in a good way, a sick sense of humor.
+His broader theme is how people would react if the world went 97%+ to hell.

 ×